akr/git-examine/README.md

 git-examine
 ===========

-git-examine is an interactive wrapper for "annotate/blame/praise" and "diff" of svn and git.
+git-examine is an interactive wrapper for "blame" and "diff" of git.

 ## Usage